-This is my husband’s recipe for Smoked Beef Brisket slow cooked on our Big Green Egg.
-It’s heavenly, ya’ll, so I had to share the recipe.
-He’s a smoking newbie, but definitely a fast learner and I’m enjoying tasting his new creations.
-Cooking a brisket requires a bit of patience, but it’s totally worth it when you take your first tender bite.
-We like serving this with homemade barbecue sauce and a side of this flavorful Southern Vinegar Slaw.
+This is my husband's recipe for Smoked Beef Brisket slow cooked on our Big Green Egg.
+It's heaven on a plate, so I had to share the recipe!
+Even though he's a smoking newbie, he's definitely a fast learner.
+I have thoroughly enjoyed tasting all of his new creations.
+Cooking a brisket requires a bit of patience, but it's totally worth it when you take your first tender bite.

 I used this recipe for Homemade Burger Seasoning for the rub, it's great as a barbecue rub or mixed into burger patties to add a nice flavor to ground beef.
 It's made with spices that we typically have in our pantry, so it's nice and easy to throw together without having to buy a bunch of ingredients.